duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - which of the following is a benefit of allowing a program that is only partially in memory to execute?
   - d. all of the above
   - programs can be written to use more memory than is available in physical memory
-  - cpu util and throughput is incdreased
+  - cpu util and throughput is increased
   - less io needed to load or swap each user program into mem
 - in general virtual memory decreases the degree of multiprogramming in a system
   - false